ScalaWilliam/eventsource-hub/README.md

 ```

+The query parameter `event` is optional.

 ID by default is the current [ISO 8601](https://en.wikipedia.org/wiki/ISO_8601) timestamp in UTC.
 You may override it by specifying the `id` query parameter.
 It will be used as the [`Last-Event-ID`](https://www.w3.org/TR/eventsource/#last-event-id) index.
 We support resuming based on the last event as per specification.

-If you want to specify the `event` field which is optional, use the `event` query parameter.

-To query all channel's historical data (ie replay):
+ID is not necessarily unique.

+Behaviour is undefined if you send data in binary.
+Behaviour is also undefined if you send more than a multi-line request body.

+## Retrieve past events
 ```
 $ curl -i http://localhost:9000/a-channel
 HTTP/1.1 200 OK